 Red meat is often used by politicians in the form of speeches or campaign ads, where they can use strong language and rhetoric to stir up emotions among supporters.
 It can also take the form of policy proposals or legislation that is designed to appeal to a party’s base, even if it is unlikely to pass or be implemented.

 The phrase was first seen in 1911 in the movie industry, describing movies that were sensationalized.
 It shifted into a political term in the 1940s.

 A quote from the Baltimore Sun shows one of its first uses:

-Today, red meat is almost always associated with right-wing populist speech.
-Things that get crowds riled up and angry — such as the “Lock Her Up” chants during the 2016 presidential election — are good examples of red meat.
+Today, red meat is often associated with right-wing populist campaigns.
+Things that get crowds riled up and angry — such as Donald Trump’s “Lock Her Up” chants during the 2016 presidential election — are good examples of red meat.

 The candidate’s speech was filled with red meat, as she attacked her opponent on hot-button issues to rally her supporters.

 The politician’s proposal to build a wall along the southern border was pure red meat, designed to appeal to his party’s base.